MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-state-azure-cosmosdb.md

 ---
 title: Manage custom state data with Azure Cosmos DB | Microsoft Docs
-description: Learn how to save and retrieve state data using Azure Cosmos DB with the Bot Builder SDK for .NET
+description: Learn how to save and retrieve state data using Azure Cosmos DB with the Bot Framework SDK for .NET
 author: kaiqb
 manager: kamrani
 ms.topic: article